 Learn 12 Big Game safety tips now to help prepare for Sunday and ensure everyone’s safety.

 Big Game Safety Go Time!

 Are you heading out for this year’s Big Game?
-Whether you are going to the bar, a friend’s house, or the game itself, there are a number of safety precautions you should keep in mind.
+Whether you are going to a bar or staying in, there are a number of safety precautions you should keep in mind.

 Wash Your Hands

-The Big Game brings a lot of people together!
-This often includes entire families, from adults to small children.
-Keep your health safe by frequently washing hands and not sharing drinks.
+Additionally, do not share drinks.
 Germs are spread easily and, especially if you are not usually around children, you may leave the party with an oncoming cold or flu.

-You don’t want to be “that guy.”
+You don’t want to be “that guy that got hammered at the Big Game party.”
 Follow these tips to enjoy the party responsibly:

 - Monitor your alcohol consumption and try not to drink over your limit.
 Also, drink water in between alcoholic options.